 I would like to see a lifetime plan and auto backup improvements in Sync’s apps.

 New Zealand-based MEGA calls itself the ‘privacy company.’
-It offers zero-knowledge e2e encryption for all its free and paid users, albeit the free tier has limitations.
+It’s not a name that comes the first in mind when you mention ‘trust’ but MEGA offers zero-knowledge e2e encryption for all its free and paid users.
 MEGA’s paid plans start at 4.99 Euros per month for 400GB storage with 1TB transfer quota.
 More plans with up to 16TB storage are available.

 For free users, MEGA provides up to 50GB storage which comes with limitations.
 The basic free storage is 15GB.
 More storage and transfer quota can be earned by finishing achievements like installing its app or referring users.
 This extra 35GB storage has validity of up to 1 year.
 I will feel free to assume MEGA offers 15GB free storage because the rest is temporary.

-No paid MEGA plan carry unlimited data transfer.
+None of MEGA’s paid plan carry unlimited data transfer.
 As a paid user, I expect unlimited transfers instead of keeping an eye on how much quota I have used for the month.
 For free users, this quota is calculated based on IP address.
 If you are sharing an IP address with other users on the same network (which is mostly the case in both homes and offices) or if you use a VPN, you will have to deal with limited transfer quota.